-1.7.1 If access across the RPA is required that is not currently covered in hard surfacing, the following ground protection measures will be implemented as required.
+1.7.1 If access across the RPA is required the following ground protection measures will be implemented as required.

 For pedestrian traffic:

 A single thickness of scaffold boards placed on top of a scaffold frame so as to form a suspended walkway (similar to diagram 2), or boards laid on to a geotextile membrane with a layer of wood chips 100m in thickness.